a race with no finish line

 .

-Though low on fuel, I circle the area to make sure there are no hostile forces present.
-My fuel starved V-12 sputters ,intermittently, as I descend.
-As my landing gear touches the ground my engine cuts off completely.
-Now, out of fuel and unable to taxi, I have to walk the length of the airfield to reach the station platform.
-As I climb from the cockpit, I can see the airfield is deserted.
-Aside from my plane, the only others present are a scrapped P-47 and a B-17 missing it's stabilizer.
+My fuel reserve reads zero but I circle the airfield to ensure there are no hostile forces present.
+My fuel starved V-12 sputters as I descend.
+Just as my landing gear touches the tarmac my engine cuts off.
+Out of fuel and unable to taxi, I have to walk the entire length of the airfield towards the station platform.
+As I climb from my cockpit, I see the airfield appears as if its been recently abandoned.
+Aside my Mustang, the only aircraft present are a stripped P-47 and a B-17 missing a rear stabilizer.

 .